algao1/blurb/content/posts/dst.md

 ## Our First Hello World

 Before delving deeper into the implementation, let's take a look at a very simple example.
-This program spawns 16 goroutines each printing the strings "Hello" and "World".
+This program spawns 16 goroutines each printing the string "Hello" followed by "World".

 ```go
 func main() {